Table of Contents

 All the departments can continue to function as they do and still make the most of your custom CRM software.

 3. You have full control over the customer journey and access to useful customer data

-A huge advantage of using a custom-built CRM software is the kind of control you have over the customer journey.
+A huge advantage of using custom-built CRM software is the kind of control you have over the customer journey.
 From placing and tracking orders to generating bills and resolving issues, you can optimize how your customer interacts with your system and people.

 4. You can get your own CRM app ecosystem